PramodKumarYadav/PesterCI/readme.md

+# What works
-# This code works with old pester version using powershell 5.1 (so from installed default powershell prompt)
+This code works with old pester version using powershell 5.1 (so from installed default powershell prompt)

 PS D:\PesterCI> $PSVersionTable